coilhq/mucoa/README.md

 * The goal of settlement is to restore liquidity positions to what they were prior to clearing.

 ## Settlement
-Settlement is the process by which a debtor DFSP reimburses a creditor DFSP for obligations incurred as a consequence of clearing transfers.
+In the context of a Mojaloop Scheme, settlement is the process by which a debtor DFSP reimburses a creditor DFSP for obligations incurred as a consequence of clearing transfers.

-A Settlement reservation is the instruction to reserve the transfer amount for the Payer and Payee as collateral.
+A Settlement reservation is an instruction to reserve the amount from the Payer to the Payee, to restore liquidity positions.
-The reservation restricts the Payer from any Funds-Out *(Withdraw of funds from Payer account)* operations.
+The reservation restricts a Payer from any funds-out operations *(i.e. withdraw of funds from the Payer account)*.
-An existing transfer between Payer and Payee has been completed successfully in order to settle.

-The settlement reservation may be performed on a per-transaction basis, or as a batch operation *(immediate or deferred)*.
+A prerequisite of the settlement reservation is a successful transfer between Payer and Payee and the settlement reservation may be performed on a per-transaction basis, or as a batch operation *(immediate or deferred)*.

 ### Entities
 The following entities are present for participant settlement:
-* **Participant [X] Settlement [Y]** - Settlement from Payer (X) to Payee (Y)
+* **Participant [X] Settlement [Y]** - Settlement to Payee (X) from Payer (Y)
-* **Participant Liquidity** - Participant X, Y liquidity is restored
+* **Participant Liquidity** - Participant X liquidity is restored

 ### Events
-An external event or Scheme trigger will instruct the Settlement Reservation event.
+An external or Scheme event triggers the Settlement Reservation.
-The Settlement event will occur as a batch process.
+In this instance, the Settlement event gets handled as a batch process.
 ```
 DR Participant A Settlement (C)                  30
     CR Participant A Liquidity                          30